JennerJosh/CKO.Payments/README.md

 Once the database has been built you can run this project by using the built-in debugger in visual studio, alternatively you can use the 'dotnet run' command against the CKO.Payments project in your terminal

+## Design assumptions

+### Customer

+When putting through a transaction there must be a customer linked to it, the main reason for this is that there must be a billing address linked to the trasaction, at first I was thinking that we could check for existing Customers by email and instead of having duplicate customer records we would link each customer to each transaction as it came in, but after considering what a transaction is I decided against this.
+When i thought about the transaction, each transaction is unique, the only characteristic of the transaction that needs to reference back to a single item is the Merchant, this is because a Merchant can have multiple transactions, whereas a customer is just a component of the transaction. by taking this approach it does have the negative impact that we will likely end up with duplicate customer records in our database, which could end up being something that needs to be changed later, but for now we should assume that each transaction and it's components are individual only linking back to the merchant who made the transaction.

+#### Issue with this idea

+If we look at this from the PayPal perspective, then every merchant can put a transaction through but every customer can see their transactions, if we ever needed to implement a system where a customer could review their transactions then we would find ourselves in a position where we would need to coalate the data together, rather than it all being linked to a single customer record.

+In our system at the moment there is no way for a customer to interact with their data so this isn't an issue for now, but depending on the roadmap this could end up being an issue.

 ## Potential issues / Future changes